-This is the sixth blog in a series of articles covering web design for motivational speakers and authors.
+This is the sixth blog in a series of articles covering web design.

 Catch the series here: